November 14, 2024

 Lucas Gabriel

-Artificial Intelligence Coordinator at CloudWalk
+CW's Artificial Intelligence Coordinator

 This image appears to feature an abstract visualization of two hands or forms made of glowing particles and translucent waves, illuminated in hues of orange, grey and blue.
 The effect creates a sense of energy, connection, or interaction, set against a dark background filled with small light particles